jcbym/jcbym.github.io/_pages/about.md

 ## Other
 I teach science lessons at elementary and middle schools with [Berkeley Engineers and Mentors](https://beam.berkeley.edu).
 As part of the Curriculum committee, I write lessons for our students.

-For fun, I run [Smash at Berkeley](https://smash.berkeley.edu), a club organizing tournaments for the Super Smash Bros. series of video games.
+For fun, I also run [Smash at Berkeley](https://smash.berkeley.edu), a club organizing tournaments for the Super Smash Bros. series of games.